isomerpages/pa-chingay/_whats-on/Chingay2024/Chingay 2024 Advisory.md

 # Road Closure

-The general public is encouraged to take note of the following road closure arrangements in order to support the event flow and safety of our participants.
+The general public is encouraged to take note of the following road closure arrangements.
+This will facilitate the event flow and safety of our participants.

 <div><img src="/images/Chingay2024/Chingay_2024_Road_Closure.png"></div>